Effects

 • Hits on head, groin, hands or feet are not allowed and are considered unsafe.

-• Point Target: Point your finger at a target you can see within traverse distance, then declare, “POINT TARGET, (EFFECT)!”
+• Point Target: Point your palm or finger at a target you can see within 15 or so feet, then declare, “POINT TARGET, (EFFECT)!”

-• The target takes the effect, even if their character is Disoriented or otherwise can't hear.
+• The target takes the effect, even if their character can't hear.

 • By My Voice: As loudly as you can, shout, “BY MY VOICE!
 (EFFECT!)”